rblades/dhworkbook_master/docs/module-5/Humanities Visualization.md

 2. Talk to me and talk to each other in Slack.
 Feel free to collaborate, but keep a record of who does what and how much.
 3. If you missed completing a module, now might also be a good time to finish it (see [2.4 of the course manual](http://site.craftingdigitalhistory.ca/rubric-and-assessment.html#submitting-evidence))
 4. Use the materials in this module to help make your project.
-5. Write a blog post describing what you've been up to THIS WEEK on your project (your successes, your failures, the help you may have found/received), and link to your 'faillog' (ie, the notes on your process that you upload to your GitHub.
-If you did any of the exercises, mention that).
+5. Write a blog post describing what you've been up to THIS WEEK on your project (your successes, your failures, the help you may have found/received), and link to your 'faillog' (ie. the notes on your process that you upload to your GitHub).

 ## Readings